vilusa/boratanrikulu.dev/content/journey.md

 > As lecturer.
  Took about 2-3 hours.

-> I talked about smtp structure and posix configuration.
+> I talked about smtp structure and postfix configuration.
   There is a document I used on the event. [**`[Document]`**]({{< ref "posts/smtp-nasil-calisir-ve-postfix-kurulumu" >}})

 ![smtp](/images/journey/smtp1.jpg)